Gómez

-Gómez (frequently anglicized as Gomez) is a common Spanish patronymic surname meaning "son of Gome".
+Gómez (frequently anglicized as Gomez) is a common Spanish patronymic surname of Germanic origin meaning "son of Gome".
 The Portuguese and Old Galician version is Gomes, while the Catalan form is Gomis.
-The given name Gome is derived from the Visigothic word guma, "man", with multiple Germanic cognates with the same meaning (Old English guma, Middle English gome)/gomo High Old German gomo, Middle High German gome), which are related to Latin homo, "man".
+The given name Gome is derived from the Visigothic word guma, "man", with multiple Germanic cognates with the same meaning (Old English guma, Middle English gome/gomo, High Old German gomo, Middle High German gome), which are related to Latin homo, "man".

 People

 Notable people with the surname include: